dabdigaziz/operating-system-concepts-final/Task_1.md

 #End of this code

-Because of this manipulation we can identify that we created a new user and gave the root permissions in the Linux OS.
+Because of this manipulation we can identify that we created a new user and gave the root permissions in the Linux OS..